PRECIOUS-Gold price surges to highest level since June as share prices slide

 Hedge funds and money managers boosted their bullish bet in

 COMEX gold to a three-month high in the week to Feb.
-2, data
+2, U.S.

 Other precious metals tracked gold higher.
 Platinum